Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Let’s say a cafe sees a sharp decline in the sale of snacks and savories during the mid-morning, but your data shows that office goers prefer grabbing a quick coffee during this time.

-You can use this information to create and daypart a variation of your regular menu just for the mid-morning hours.
+You can use this information to create a variation of your regular menu for the mid-morning hours.
 On this special menu, you can introduce finger foods like mini sandwiches or mini burgers, or a combo of coffee and these items at discounted prices.

 Likewise, multiple variations of the same menu can be created and scheduled to increase sales.

-Pickcel offers an excellent platform for dayparting digital menus.
+Pickcel is an excellent platform for creating segmented digital menu boards.
 Restaurants can benefit from this and create menu versions according to their business requirements.

 Whether it is different slots of the day, separate menus for weekends and occasions, promoting new menu launches, or a combination of these― anything and everything can be created hassle-free using Pickcel.

-Daypart timers ensure that pre-decided menus are displayed as per the schedules.
-Let’s go through the steps of creating a dayparting schedule using Pickcel:
+Parting your menus ensures they are displayed as per the schedules.
+Let’s go through the steps of creating a schedule using Pickcel:

 Step 1: Getting Started